The Cave (song): Use in popular media

 In May 2012, the song featured on a Lastminute.com advertisement and on the ITV World Cup 2010 coverage in England.
 It was also featured prominently in the pilot episode of the Fox Network's drama Lone Star.
 The song also featured on the first episode of the fourth season of the British TV series Skins.

 The song is referenced in the song "All My Lows" by British musician Example with the lyric "Lost in a cave like sons of Mumford".

-Award
+Award nominations

 On 30 November 2011, the song received four nominations in the 54th Annual Grammy Awards including for Record of the Year, Song of the Year, Best Rock Performance and Best Rock Song.